Contrast-Security-OSS/docs/content/tools/plugins/MavenPlugin.md

 </profile>
 ```

-To run with this profile, use `mvn install -P run-with-contrast`

 ## JVM arguments

-The Contrast Maven Plugin will configure your JVM arguments to use the Contrast Agent by appending to the `argLine` property from the Maven properties If you would like to prevent this so you can build your own jvm arguments, set `skipArgLine` to true in the plugin properties
+The Contrast Maven Plugin will configure your JVM arguments to use the Contrast agent by appending to the `argLine` property from the Maven properties.
+If you want to prevent this in order to build your own JVM arguments, set `skipArgLine` to `true` in the plugin properties.

 ## Containers